 What to cover at your safety meeting about defensive driving

-- Be aware of surroundings.
+Be aware of your surroundings.
 Check mirrors frequently and scan conditions 20 to 30 seconds ahead.
 Watch for pedestrians, bicyclists, and pets along the road.

-- Pay attention.
-Avoid distractions such as eating and cell phone use.
+Pay attention.
+Avoid distractions such as eating and using your mobile device.

-- Avoid aggressive driving.
-If another motorist shows signs of aggressive driving, don’t engage them—instead, slow down or pull over to avoid that driver.
+Avoid road rage/aggressive driving.
+If another motorist shows signs of aggressive driving, don’t engage.
+Instead, slow down or pull over to avoid that driver.

-- Get plenty of rest.
+Get plenty of rest.
 Statistics show that when motorists don’t get enough sleep, they increase their chance of getting into an accident.
-Getting enough rest goes hand-in-hand with safe driving.

-- Have an escape route.
-In all driving situations, the best way to avoid potential danger is to position the vehicle where it has the best chance of seeing and being seen by other drivers.
+Have an escape route.
+In all driving situations, the best way to avoid potential danger is to position your vehicle where it has the best chance of seeing and being seen by other drivers.
 Always have an out—someplace to move the vehicle if the immediate path is suddenly blocked.

 Take the time to remind your employees: be on the defensive—not the offensive—when you get behind the wheel.